 Giving the best man speech is like a mullet.
 It's business in the front - before the speech - and party in the back - after it's done.

 Drink your face off after your best man speech.
 If you're nervous, try taking a few deep breaths, having a sip of water, and stepping into the bathroom for a moment alone.

 But wait, there’s more… see below for a bonus seventh step!

 Stuck on where to start?
-Consider this outline:
+Consider this best man speech outline: